 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to Company's reputation.
-At 31 March 2023, the Company had financial liabilities of USD 1,347,503,040 (2022: USD 1,315,538,364), with a maturity profile mentioned in table below.
+At 31 March 2024, the Company had financial liabilities of USD 1,379,462,389 (2023: USD 1,347,503,040), with a maturity profile disclosed in table below.
 These consist mostly of borrowings from related party, amount due to related parties and other payables.
-At reporting date, the bank balance amounted to USD 38,877 (2022: USD 18,380), which is insufficient to finance the Company's financial liabilities.
+At reporting date, the bank balance, other receivables, loan to related party amounted to USD 104,187,814 (2023: USD 104,209,741), which is insufficient to finance the Company's financial liabilities.